Repression of communists in the Kingdom of Romania: Ban of the communist ideology

-The 1924 Mârzescu Law banned the Romanian Communist Party and made communist agitation punishable by death, despite the fact that the 1923 Constitution of Romania banned death penalty during peacetime.
+The 1924 Mârzescu Law banned the Romanian Communist Party and made communist agitation punishable by death, despite the fact that the 1923 Constitution of Romania banned capital punishment in peacetime.
 The official reason given for the banning of the party was disloyalty to the state and lack of patriotism, as it supported the territorial claims of the Soviet Union.

 The ban was followed with a wave of arrests: approximately 600 communists being arrested, including many of its leaders.
 They were held in the Doftana prison, which was notoriously one of the harshest prisons in Europe, according to contemporary human rights and civic rights organizations.
 Only after mid-1930s, when the prisoners gained the status of "political prisoner", the conditions improved and the inmates were allowed to have access to books.

 The ban and repression took their toll on the Communist Party and by 1944, after two decades of underground activity, the party had only about 1000 members.
 Historian Lucian Boia argues that if the party were legal, the number of "visible" communists would have been certainly greater, as there was a significant number of intellectuals with left-wing views.